connectedcompany/alph/README.md

 ## Known limitations

 - Node `size` attribute does not support all Altair options - currently only `alt.value` and `alt.Size` with linear `domain` and `range` scales.
-More will be supported as needed.
+More can be added as needed.

-  The reason for this is the desire to not burden the user with having to calculate label and halo positions when node sizes vary.
+  This is a design choice, made to not burden the user with calculating things like label and halo positions when node sizes vary.
 Will review this tradeoff based on in-use experience.

 - One combo level currently supported